 Madison County 4-H members ages 14-18 or in high school have the option to apply to be a 4-H Camp Counselor for our week long summer overnight camp.

-All new & returning camp counselors must complete an application and schedule an interview.
-New applicants will be required to attend a try-out.
+All new AND returning camp counselors must complete an application and schedule an interview.

 Camp Counselor Online Application (recommended completion on a computer/tablet, not phone)

 - If you have any issues with the online application, you can complete the paper application here and submit to firstname.lastname@example.org: PDF Camp Counselor App

 - Application includes the Standards of Behavior form and Camp Counselor Code of Conduct